 For More Information

 For general questions about the Redemptions service or for information regarding intraday cash settlement files, please contact your relationship manager.
-For inquiries about a specific Redemptions event, please utilize the WINS inquiry system to submit the query.
+For inquiries about a specific Redemptions event, please call Client Support at 1-888-382-2721, Option 4 then Option 1.

 DTC’s Corporate Actions Processing Service is undergoing a multi-year transformation initiative.
 This initiative:

-- Introduces a new “event-based” data model aligned with market practice standards; events will be announced under single announcements rather than via multiple “function codes” or “envelopes” as in Participant Terminal System (PTS)/Participant Browser System (PBS).
+- Introduces a new “event-based” data model aligned with market practice standards; events are announced under single announcements rather than via multiple “function codes” or “envelopes”, as was the previous process.

-- Introduces near real-time systemic communications of corporate actions information.
+- Introduced near real-time systemic communications of corporate actions information.

-- Replaces the PTS/PBS client interfaces for corporate actions with a new online client browser.
+- Replaces the PTS/PBS client interfaces for corporate actions with an online client browser.

 - Replaces the corporate actions CCF files with ISO 20022 messages.

-- Allows customers to systemically submit instructions on all corporate actions events (including Distributions events) via ISO 20022 messages.
+- Allows customers to systemically submit instructions on all corporate actions Distributions events via ISO 20022 messages.

 - Allows customers the option of receiving corporate actions information via SWIFT, in addition to the DTCC SMART Network.

-Click here for additional information on the Corporate Actions Transformation initiative, including a brochure and onboarding kit along with documentation on mapping and adopting ISO 20022 messages for corporate actions.
-DTC participants can also utilize the Corporate Actions Transformation Learning Center listed below for additional information on the changes and benefits the project brings, instructions on connectivity to the new browser and to receive ISO 20022 messages, ISO 20022 analysis and mapping, and new browser functionality and training.
+Click here for additional information on the Corporate Actions Transformation initiative, including a brochure and documentation on mapping and adopting ISO 20022 messages for corporate actions.
+DTC participants can also utilize the Corporate Actions Learning Center for additional information on the changes and benefits the project brings, instructions on connectivity to the browser and to receive ISO 20022 messages, ISO 20022 analysis and mapping, and browser functionality and training.